 PED 350.
-Sport Administration
+Sport Administration 3

 This course emphasizes principles of leadership and administration for sport, athletic, and physical education related programs and organizations.
 Experiential learning and class trips (none overnight) are integral aspects of the course.
 Required course in the Sport Studies Program (recommended for junior level Sport Studies majors).
-No prerequisite.
+Prerequisite: PED 250